 Although the majority of commuting trips in the city are by private automobile, Wheaton is somewhat unusual for a city of its size for having a substantial number of people who use public transportation.
 For a lot of people, the train helps to get to and from their jobs every morning, which benefits everyone in the Wheaton area by reducing both traffic and air pollution.

-The per capita income in Wheaton in 2010 was $42,106, which is wealthy relative to Illinois and the nation.
-This equates to an annual income of $168,424 for a family of four.
-However, Wheaton contains both very wealthy and poor people as well.
+The per capita income in Wheaton in 2018 was $55,339, which is wealthy relative to Illinois and the nation.
+This equates to an annual income of $221,356 for a family of four.

-Wheaton is a somewhat ethnically-diverse city.
+Wheaton is a very ethnically-diverse city.
 The people who call Wheaton home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Wheaton residents report their race to be White, followed by Asian.
-Important ancestries of people in Wheaton include Irish, Italian, English, and Polish.
+Important ancestries of people in Wheaton include German, Irish, English, Italian, and Polish.

 The most common language spoken in Wheaton is English.
 Other important languages spoken here include Spanish and Other Asian languages.